ashvinck/pro-chess/README.md

 - **Multiplayer Mode:** Challenge your friends or players from around the world in real-time multiplayer chess games.
 Pro Chess provides a seamless online gaming experience.

 - **User Profiles:** Keep track of your progress with user profiles.
-Restore your previous game data and play .
+Restore your previous game data and play.

 - **Responsive Design:** Pro Chess is designed to work smoothly on both desktop and mobile devices, ensuring a seamless gaming experience on any platform.